Professor Jana Funke

 Associate Professor of English and Sexuality Studies

 Previous books include The World and Other Unpublished Works by Radclyffe Hall (MUP, 2016), which was featured on BBC Radio 4 Open Book, and the co-edited volumes Sex, Gender and Time in Fiction and Culture (Palgrave, 2011) and Sculpture, Sexuality and History: Encounters in Literature, Culture and the Arts (Palgrave, 2019).
+I have also co-edited (with Dr Sherri Lynn Foster) a special journal issue on Feminist Encounters with the Medical Humanities (2018).

-In 2015, I was awarded a Wellcome Trust Joint Investigator Award to direct (together with Kate Fisher) a major five-year project on the cross-disciplinary history of sexual science.
+In 2015, I was awarded a Wellcome Trust Joint Investigator Award to direct (together with Kate Fisher) a seven-year project on the cross-disciplinary history of sexual science.
 In 2014, I was selected to participate in the AHRC and Wellcome Trust-funded New Generations in Medical Humanities Programme.
 I am strongly committed to making my research accessible to wider audiences and collaborating with non-academic publics.
 Past work includes Orlando: The Queer Element (led by Clay & Diamonds), the Transvengers (led by Gendered Intelligence), Dangerous Influences (in collaboration with Dreadnought South West) and various contributions to the Wellcome Collection’s Institute of Sexology Exhibition and its engagement programme, Sexology Season.
 I also co-directed the Transformations project (2019-2020) in collaboration with Gendered Intelligence and artist Jason Barker, which resulted in the Adventures in Time and Gender podcast and website.
-I am currently co-directing the Out and About: Queering the Museum project in collaboration with socially engaged artist Natalie McGrath and the Royal Albert Memorial Museum in Exeter.
+From 2020-2022, I co-directed the Out and About: Queering the Museum project in collaboration with socially engaged artist Natalie McGrath and the Royal Albert Memorial Museum in Exeter.

 I am one of the Co-Chairs of the University's LGBTQ+ Staff Network.